Air Fryer and Slow Cooker Safety Tips: Cooking Smart and Staying Safe

 Ensuring Safe, Delicious Meals

-Air fryers are not only convenient, they are a conduit for tasty (and healthy) meals!
+Air fryers are not only convenient, but they are also a conduit for tasty (and healthy) meals!
 To create safe and delicious meals, you will need to use proper food preparation methods, use the air fryer correctly, and avoid leaving it unattended.

 Food Preparation: Thawing, Temperature, and Filling Guidelines